Quantum Leap (1989 TV series): Broadcast history

-The Quantum Leap series was initially moved from Friday nights to Wednesdays.
-It was later moved twice away from Wednesdays to Fridays in late 1990, and to Tuesdays in late 1992.
-The series finale aired in its Wednesday slot in May 1993.
+The Quantum Leap series, though initially scheduled to air on Friday nights, was almost immediately moved to Wednesday evenings.
+Later on, as the show became more successful, it was moved to Fridays.
+In late 1992, it began to air on Tuesdays.
+The series finale aired on a Wednesday in May, 1993.

 The most frequent time slot for the series is indicated by italics: